 What about when you need to process millions of tree leafs or generate zillions of unique random numbers?
-In such scenarios it is important that your code executes as much fast as possible.
+In such scenarios it is important that your code executes as quickly as possible.

-Timing Out Your CodeIn some applications, a very accurate, high-precision time measurement methods are important.
+Timing Out Your CodeIn some applications, very accurate, high-precision time measurement methods are important.

 Using RTL's Now

 The first idea that comes to (my) mind is simply using the Now function.
 Now, defined in the SysUtils unit, returns the current system date and time.

 A few lines of code can be used to measure elapsed time between "start" and "stop" of some process: